-NY State Department of Health reports Hospital-Acquired Infections for colon surgery, cardiac bypass, hip replacement, abdominal hysterectomy (grouped into one Surgical Site Infection score); central line infections and c.diff.
-Consumer report is just 29 pages.
-Data for 2015 are risk-adjusted and compared to state average.
+NY State Department of Health reports Hospital-Acquired Infections for colon surgery, cardiac bypass, hip replacement, abdominal hysterectomy (grouped into one Surgical Site Infection score); central line (CLABSI) infections and c.diff.
+Consumer report is just 28 pages.
+Statewide, the New York hospital c. diff. infection rate decreased by 30% from 2015 to 2017.
+Data for 2017 are risk-adjusted and compared to state average.
 Summary of each hospital’s performance quickly identifies whether hospital reflects typical performance.
 Red and blue bars on the graphs show the far worse-than-average and far better-than average hospitals.
 Very easy to read.
-Published March 2017
+Published October 2018

 Select NY hospitals to compare in care areas like emergency department waiting time, post-op complications, cardiac, patient satisfaction, readmissions, death rates or infection prevention.
 Data updated each year, although dates are hard to find (hover over the hospital’s score).
 Most data are from somewhere between 2016 and 2018.
 Some measures (e.g. surgery complications and mortality) are older.
 Services include maternity, and volumes for some types of surgery (e.g. endoscopy, colonoscopy, hernia repair) and procedure counts for MRI, CT, cancer chemotherapy and psych evaluations.
 New York State Department of Health site NY Health Profiles.
 Select one hospital at a time.
 You can select hospitals to compare, to see performance measures side by side.

 Compare PA hospitals side-by-side for heart failure, heart attack, pneumonia, cancer care, stroke, surgical infection prevention, Emergency Room, patient satisfaction (Consumer Assessment) and more.
 Similar info at the CMS HospitalCompare (dates may vary), but this may be easier to use and more than 3 hospitals can be compared at once.
 Easy to compare all hospitals in a county.
 Dates vary from 2014 to 1st quarter 2017, depending on the measure.
 Pennsylvania Health Care Quality Alliance (PHCQA) merged with the Health Care Improvement Foundation in 2015.